keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 kubectl logs busybox -c busybox
 ```

+(2) Identify Domain Specific Operations

-We've got a basic prototype of what we'd like the final deployment state of our Operator instance to be.
+At this point, we've got a basic prototype of what we'd like the final deployment state of our Operator instance to be.
 In this case, it's a single busybox pod.

-At this point, we need to think about what our domain specific **operations** are.
+The next step from here, is thinking about what our **domain specific operations** are.
 The previously generated pod YAML will not handle all of these operations as is.
-Rehashing those requirements into domain specific operations:
+Rehashing requirements into domain specific operations:

 **If a message and duration are supplied, create a busybox pod with a duration and message** : This is pretty straightforward to automate.
 You just specify the `timeout` duration and `message` in the pods YAML.
+No real issues here.

-**If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the duration and message**:  Since we've got a dynamic element at play here, how do we automate this?
-Of course, in code w/in our CR Controller implementation.
+**If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the duration and message**:  Since we've got a dynamic element at play here, we can automate this in code, w/in our Golang CR Controller.

 ### II.
 Operator Scaffolding

+Run the following to scaffold your operator and create a resource and controller.
+Say 'yes' to all prompts.

 ```bash
 # scaffold a new operator - over-ez-operator